Emergencies and incidents

 Use this workflow when you:

-- Need to patch a live resource NOW — a security group is missing an ingress rule, a config value is wrong, a resource needs to be added urgently
+- Need to apply an urgent patch to a live resource with minimal blast radius — a security group is missing an ingress rule, a config value is wrong, a resource needs to be added immediately

 - Want to make a targeted change without risking the rest of your infrastructure